Updates FAQ

 A content item is a discrete piece of content within the API.
 Items can take many forms — stories, text assets, images, graphics, and more.

-For the purposes of this documentation, we focus on text-based output: either stories or "latest posts."
+For the purposes of this documentation, we focus on text-based output - which usually consists of stories or smaller text assets which we call latest posts.

 How Items Are Updated